-- (1) Where a Euronext Growth Advisor breaches the provisions of Norwegian Securities legislation or materially breaches these Rules, the Oslo Børs may resolve to impose a violation charge, payable to Oslo Børs. - (2) The minimum level of fine is NOK 25,000 and the maximum level is NOK 1,000,000.
-The level of fine imposed on a Euronext Growth Advisor is based on the circumstances in each individual matter and on the nature of the breach. - (3) Where a Euronext Growth Advisor, its employees or officers fail to comply with the information requirements pursuant to section 5.4, Oslo Børs may impose a daily fine on the Euronext Growth Advisor, employee or officer until the information requirement is complied with.
+(1) Where a Euronext Growth Advisor materially breaches these Rules, Oslo Børs may resolve to impose a violation charge, payable to Oslo Børs.

+(2) The minimum level of fine is NOK 25,000 and the maximum level is NOK 1,000,000.
+The level of fine imposed on a Euronext Growth Advisor is based on the circumstances in each individual matter and on the nature of the breach.

+(3) Where a Euronext Growth Advisor, its employees or officers fail to comply with the information requirements pursuant to section 5.4, Oslo Børs may impose a daily fine on the Euronext Growth Advisor, employee or officer until the information requirement is complied with.
 The daily fine may not exceed NOK 500,000 per day for the Euronext Growth Advisor and NOK 50,000 per day for employees.